-- Multiple Mini-Interviews (MMI) will take place on a Saturday and a Sunday in April 2017.
+- Multiple Mini-Interviews (MMI) will take place on a Saturday and a Sunday at the end of April 2019.
 The applicants must show up in person at the date and in the place to which they will have been summoned without opportunity for change.
 The fees for the interview are currently $125.
-For the September 2016 entering class, approximately 1000 applicants took part in the MMI.

 Offers of Admission:

 - Offers will be sent via email around mid-May 2019.
 No monetary deposit will be required to secure the position.